jameslawler/notes/docs/portuguese-language/verbs/todo2/surgir.md

 ## Writing Prompts

-1. Descreva uma situação em que uma solução inesperada surgiu para um problema.
+1. Descreva uma situação em que surgiu uma solução inesperada.
+Describe a situation in which an unexpected solution emerged.
-2. Conte sobre uma vez em que você emergiu como um líder em uma situação desafiadora.
+2. Quando você encontra amigos, você e seus amigos chegam cedo?
+When meeting friends do you and your friends show up early?
-3. Imagine um cenário em que uma oportunidade única surge para um personagem principal.
+3. Que oportunidades surgiram para você?
+What opportunities have appeared for you?